lsst-sqre/jld-deploy/README.md

 Get your cluster info especially the IP address `kubectl config view`

 Setup the DNS entry for your server name you will use below.
+You will also need to run `aws configure' so the script can access orute53 information.

 ## Basic Usage